FudanSELab/Research-ESEC-FSE2019-APIKGSummary/README.md

     - In most cases, the methods defined here will delegate to the associated file system provider to perform the file operations.
     - This class consists exclusively of static methods that operate on files, directories, or other types of files.
 - Methods:
-	- java.nio.file.Files.getFileAttributeView(java.nio.file.Path,java.lang.Class<V>,java.nio.file.LinkOption...)
+	- java.nio.file.Files.getFileAttributeView(java.nio.file.Path, java.lang.Class<V>, java.nio.file.LinkOption...)
 		- The BasicFileAttributeView type supports access to the basic attributes of a file.
 		- This method is intended to be used where the file attribute view defines type-safe methods to read or update the file attributes.
-	- java.nio.file.Files.readAttributes(java.nio.file.Path,java.lang.String,java.nio.file.LinkOption...)
+	- java.nio.file.Files.readAttributes(java.nio.file.Path, java.lang.String, java.nio.file.LinkOption...)
 		- If not specified then it defaults to "basic", the name of the file attribute view that identifies the basic set of file attributes common to many file systems.
 		- The following examples demonstrate possible values for the attributes parameter: "*" Read all basic-file-attributes.
-	- java.nio.file.Files.getOwner(java.nio.file.Path,java.nio.file.LinkOption...)
+	- java.nio.file.Files.getOwner(java.nio.file.Path, java.nio.file.LinkOption...)
 		- This file attribute view provides access to a file attribute that is the owner of the file.
 		- The path parameter is associated with a file system that supports FileOwnerAttributeView.